 A client asked us to build four air conditioned garages and a workshop for his classic cars.
 To get enough capacity for this large project we applied for a whole new connection from the power network.
 We supplied these new buildings with a separate phase but still billed to his same account through the same supplier.

 A family had their consumer unit directly in the middle of their beautiful home.
 The client did not want to see any cabling, so we spent 3 days routing all wiring invisibly, through walls, under floorboards and behind skirting; cleaning and retouching the areas we disturbed.
 She was very happy with the result and also pleased she was aware of the household disruption well in advance.

 How and when to address it?

-To be ready to run the electrics to your new garden building or annex we need to understand the current situation and plan accordingly.
-Therefore, we recommend a site electrical inspection early in the process so that our highly qualified site electrician can prepare for any alterations to your electrical consumer unit.
+To be ready to run the electrics to your new garden building or annexe we need to understand the current situation and plan accordingly.
+Therefore, we recommend a site electrical survey early in the process so that our highly qualified site electrician can prepare for any alterations to your electrical consumer unit.
 An electrical consumer unit (also known as a fuse box) is the distribution board at the heart of the electrical system.
 It feeds power to the subsidiary circuits around your house.
 It may be necessary to update anything which does not meet current legal safety standards, or to add extra capacity to prevent overload from the new electrical connections.
-Also, importantly, to discuss how you would like cabling to be run through your house in the most safe and visually pleasing way.
+Also, importantly, to discuss how you would like cabling to be run through your house in the safest and most visually pleasing way.